CourtneyThurston/personal-finance-memes-for-tech-teens/README.md

 Most of all, DO NOT ignore collections notices.
 Nothing good will ever come of it; especially because derogatory marks on your credit report will stay there for seven (7) whole years before dropping off.
 That's a long time to have bad credit.

 ### Credit Cards
+For a reminder on what factors into the credit score, scroll up to 'Credit Scores' or click here: https://github.com/CourtneyThurston/personal-finance-memes-for-tech-teens/blob/master/README.md#credit-scores

 #### Proper use

 #### Benefits

 ### Saving Money
+The things I save money for come down to these things:
+* My emergency fund (see also Emergency Funds under "Common non-investment vehicle types": https://github.com/CourtneyThurston/personal-finance-memes-for-tech-teens/blob/master/README.md#common-non-investment-vehicle-types)
+* Things I want (see also Budgeting: https://github.com/CourtneyThurston/personal-finance-memes-for-tech-teens/blob/master/README.md#budgeting)

+I also keep some minor cash in checking to pay bills that require direct payment, like my internet and electric.

+Beyond that, I don't keep much liquid, because generally you're most risk-tolerant when you're young, making it the best time to invest for the long-term (like for retirement).
+For that reason, I keep the rest of my assets tied up in investments.

 ### Investing Money and Retirement